Imagine yourself receiving this letter dated July 18, 2012. It is not from your boss. It arrives to you strictly via email.

 In September 2014, you appeal.

-In 2016, the SU faculty vote “No Confidence” in Dr. Dummer approximately ten months into his presidency.
-The faculty also vote “No Confidence” in the Executive Committee of the Simpson University Board.
+In 2016, the SU faculty votes “No Confidence” in Dr. Dummer approximately ten months into his presidency.
+The faculty also votes “No Confidence” in the Executive Committee of the Simpson University Board.
 But nothing seems to change.
 The status quo reigns.

 In 2017, Simpson’s accrediting agency, WASC, puts Simpson University on probation status.